Judith Viorst

 She is known for her humorous observational poetry and for her children's literature.
 This includes The Tenth Good Thing About Barney (about the death of a pet) and the Alexander series of short picture books, which includes Alexander and the Terrible, Horrible, No Good, Very Bad Day (1972), which has sold over two million copies.

 Viorst is a 1952 graduate of the Newark College of Arts and Sciences at Rutgers University in Newark, New Jersey.
-In 1968, Viorst signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
-In the latter part of the 1970s, after two decades of writing for children and adults, she turned to the study of Freudian psychology.
+In 1968, she signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
+In the latter part of the 1970s, after two decades of writing for children and adults, Viorst turned to the study of Freudian psychology.
 In 1981, she became a research graduate at Washington Psychoanalytic Institute after six years of study.

-Personal life
+Early life

-A native of Newark, New Jersey, Viorst was raised in Maplewood, New Jersey, and attended Columbia High School.
-A graduate of the class of 1948, Viorst was inducted into the school's hall of fame in 1990.
+A native of Newark, New Jersey, Viorst was raised in a Jewish family in Maplewood, New Jersey, and attended Columbia High School.
+A graduate of the class of 1948, she was inducted into the school's hall of fame in 1990.

-She currently lives in Washington, D.C., with her husband, political writer Milton Viorst.
-They have three grown sons: Anthony Jacob Viorst, an attorney practicing in the Denver, Colorado, area; Nicholas Nathan "Nick" Viorst, an Assistant District Attorney for New York County, and Alexander Noah Viorst, who finances affordable apartment properties around the country.

-She received the 2011 Foremother Award for Lifetime Achievement from the National Research Center for Women & Families.

 Writing

 Writing for children

-Among Viorst's books for children is the "Alexander" series (including Alexander and the Terrible, Horrible, No Good, Very Bad Day), whose narrator is a 5-year-old boy who lives with his parents and two brothers, Anthony and Nick, who are named for Viorst's own three sons.
+Among Viorst's books for children is the "Alexander" series (including Alexander and the Terrible, Horrible, No Good, Very Bad Day), whose narrator is a young boy who lives with his parents and two brothers, Anthony and Nick, who are named after Viorst's own three sons.

-Viorst's book Sad Underwear is a collection of poems that examines a wide variety of feelings and experiences from a child's point of view.
+Viorst's book Sad Underwear (published in 1995) is a collection of poems that examines a wide variety of feelings and experiences from a child's point of view.
+Her verses are accompanied by black and white illustrations by Richard Hull.

 Writing for adults

 Viorst's books for adults include nonfiction psychology books such as Grown-up Marriage, Imperfect Control, and Necessary Losses.
-She has written nine books of poetry including Unexpectedly Eighty and Other Adaptations, When Did I Stop Being Twenty and Other Injustices: Selected Poems from Single to Mid-Life and People and other Aggravations.
+She has written nine books of poetry including Unexpectedly Eighty and Other Adaptations, When Did I Stop Being Twenty and Other Injustices: Selected Poems from Single to Mid-Life, and People and other Aggravations.
 Viorst is also a newspaper columnist and has written frequently for The New York Times and The Washington Post, and has been a contributing editor to Redbook magazine.

-She also penned the musical Love & Shrimp with Shelly Markam.
+Viorst also penned the musical Love & Shrimp with Shelly Markam.
 The Ensemble Theatre of Cincinnati hosted a performance of Love & Shrimp, starring Deb Girdler, Pamela Myers and Shelley Bamberger, in the spring of 1999.

+Personal life

+Viorst lives in Washington, D.C.
+Her late husband, political writer Milton Viorst, died of COVID-19 in 2022.
+They have three grown sons: Anthony, Nicholas, and Alexander; and seven grandchildren.
+Viorst received the 2011 Foremother Award for Lifetime Achievement from the National Research Center for Women & Families.